The Iran Ceasefire, the latest inflation report, and a record glut of stale listings

 If you're selling in OC

-Nationally, overpriced or poorly prepared listings are sitting.
-OC is more resilient than most markets, but that doesn't mean you can test the market with a stretch price.
-Right-priced, well-presented homes are still moving.
-Listings that linger past 60 days are taking real hits on perceived value.
+Don’t test the market.
+Nationally, overpriced or poorly prepared listings are sitting for months.
+OC is more resilient than most markets, but right-pricing matters now more than ever.
+Well-priced, well-presented homes are still moving.
+Listings that linger take real hits on perceived value.

 Ready to win in this market?